gjclemente/sneakyBat/README.md

 # sneakyBat

 ## Functionality:
 When the targetted user runs the .bat file, a powershell script is created to send the target's ip configuration to your email, and then delays the console for 5 seconds to display a friendly message B).
 Afterwards, it deletes the .bat and powershell file so the target can't view the code and then (optionally... see note below) restarts their machine.
+None of the commands are printed to the console, so the target doesn't know what's happening. hee hee
 - Uses environmental variables as shortcuts for referencing directories

 ## Suggestions: